Premier League outlay tops $1.5 billion in window

-LONDON Records tumbled in the transfer window as Premier League spending totaled 1.165 billion pounds ($1.54 billion), financial analyst Deloitte's Sports Business Group said on Thursday.
+LONDON (Reuters) - Records tumbled in the transfer window as Premier League spending totaled 1.165 billion pounds ($1.54 billion), financial analyst Deloitte’s Sports Business Group said on Thursday.

 The outlay represents a 34 percent rise on the previous highest in all windows of 870 million pounds set 12 months ago and means the overall spend by clubs in 2016-17 already represents a record for a single Premier League season.